mentebinaria/retoolkit/README.md

 ## Can you add tool X?

 It depends.
 The idea is to keep it simple.
 We won't add a tool just because it's not here yet.
-But if you think there's a good reason to do so, and the license allows us to redistribuite the software, please [file a request here](https://github.com/mentebinaria/retoolkit/discussions/categories/new-app-requests).
+But if you think there's a good reason to do so, and the license allows us to redistribuite the software, please [open an issue here](https://github.com/mentebinaria/retoolkit/issues?q=label%3Atool-request+) if it doesn't exit yet.

+## Changelog

+### v2021d

+* Better organization based on target file type.
+* Removed Start Menu shortcuts.
+* New context menu (right-click on a file -> Send to -> retoolkit).
+* fasm now opens .asm files if you double-click on them.
+* Added JADX.
+* Tools upaded to the latest version.
+* Updated Error Lookup tool to a different one, with more features.

+### v2021c
+* First public release.